CorrelAid/hugo-website/content/en/nonprofits/community.md

 ## Conferences
 We also advocate for the digital needs of civil society at external events: upcoming dates are posted in [our calendar](/en/events/).
 Are you still looking for speakers for your event?
 We are happy to support you with presentations and workshops on Data4Good.
-Feel free to reach out to Nina.
+Feel free to reach out to Frie.

 {{< contact
-    key="nina"
+    key="frie"
     link-color="ca-green-text"
 >}}